 Before handing in their work, pupils could self-assess against the success criteria for their task.
 These criteria might have been shared at the start of the task or only revealed once the work has been completed.
 Pupils then highlight the bits of work that they are proud of and explain how they have met the success criteria.
 The teacher then takes in the work and comments on the self-assessment of the student.
 The teacher then gives pupils a task based on the parts of the success criteria they did not meet (the task could be a redraft, a partial redraft or something else completely).
 Pupils then complete the follow-up task.
-Alternatively, triple impact marking could be self-assessment against success criteria, peer assessment against success criteria then finally teacher assessment against success criteria.
+Alternatively, triple impact marking could be self-assessment against success criteria.